Planq (PLQ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Planq Historical Price

-According to the latest data gathered on Planq live price page, the current price of Planq is 0.0093542USD.
-The circulating supply of Planq(PLQ) is 138.38M PLQ , giving it a market capitalization of $1.29M.
+According to the latest data gathered on Planq live price page, the current price of Planq is 0.00842529USD.
+The circulating supply of Planq(PLQ) is 138.38M PLQ , giving it a market capitalization of $1.17M.

 The Planq Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PLQ based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.